No, blockchain isn't the answer to our voting system woes

 Voatz and Votem both point to a few potential advantages of blockchain voting technology:

-- Voters can verify their vote was cast as intended and detect tampering.
+- Voters can verify that their vote was cast as intended and detect tampering.

 - Governments and independent outside parties can confirm the vote results stored on the blockchain for better election transparency.